Transitioning to a Public Health Career

 - Systematically evaluate what works and what doesn’t

-Do you have experience managing projects or programs, working in your community, or analyzing data?
+Do you have experience managing projects or programs, serving your community, analyzing data, evaluating client needs as a social worker, or working in the health care field as a nurse or nursing assistant?
 You can build on those skills and talents to launch a successful public health career.

 Public Health Master’s Degrees